 - Serve the sliced roast with hot au jus.

 - Pre-heat oven to 210°.

 - Place roast in a heavy roasting pan and place in pre-heated oven.
 Roast at 210° for 1 hour.
 Reduce heat to 190° and continue to roast for 5 hours.

 - Remove roast from oven and place on a cutting board or platter, cover with foil and allow the roast to rest for about 10 minutes.

-- While the roast is resting place roasting pan on stove-top over medium high heat.
-Stir in stock and wine scraping up the bits for the bottom of the pan.
+- While the roast is resting, place roasting pan on stove top over medium high heat.
+Stir in stock and wine, scraping up the bits from the bottom of the pan.
 Bring to a boil, then reduce heat to medium and allow au jus to reduce to about 1 cup.
 Whisk in butter and season to taste.

 - While au jus is reducing, slice roast thin on the bias.
 Serve and pass with au jus.

 Method Three: Sear & Indirect Heat for Gas or Char Grill